Top 50 “Russian” Romance Scammer Names & Patterns (Updated 2025)

 6. Reused photo sets.
 Studio-style images, heavy filters, identical outfits across profiles.

-7. Passport/visa “proof.”
+7. Passport or visa “proof.”
 A scan that looks right at a glance but fails simple logic checks later.

 8. Payments off-platform.
-Crypto, gift cards, “agency” fees, courier charges.
+Money transfers, gift cards, crypto, “agency” fees, or courier charges.

-10. Translator/agency angle.
-Someone else handles letters; you’re nudged to buy gifts or pay per chat.
+10. Translator or agency angle.
+Someone else handles letters; you are nudged to buy gifts or pay for communication.

 11. City confusion.
-Stories jump between Moscow, St. Petersburg, and smaller towns; timelines don’t fit.
+Stories jump between Moscow, St. Petersburg, and smaller towns; timelines do not fit.

 12. Secrecy pressure.
 “Don’t tell anyone; they won’t understand our love.”